2. Material accounting policies (Contd.)

 The Company has liabilities related to restoration of soil and other related works, which are due upon the closure of certain of its mining sites.

-Such liabilities are estimated case-by-case based on available information, considering applicable local legal requirements.
+Such liabilities are estimated on a case-by-case based on available information, considering applicable local legal requirements.
 The estimation is made using existing technology, at current prices, and discounted using an appropriate discount rate where the effect of time value of money is material.
 Future restoration and environmental costs, discounted to net present value, are capitalised and the corresponding restoration liability is raised as soon as the obligation to incur such costs arises.
 Future restoration and environmental costs are capitalised in property, plant and equipment or mining assets as appropriate and are depreciated over the life of the related asset.
 The effect of time value of money on the restoration and environmental costs liability is recognised in the statement of profit and loss.

 (i) Stripping Costs